slayvi/cloudprogramming/README.md

 4. Docker
 Last, you will need Docker on your PC.
 For download and documentation, please check the [official website](https://www.docker.com/).

-After following the above mentioned steps, you're good to go to download and run the terraform script.
+After following the above mentioned steps, you're good to go and run the terraform script.

+You can get the code by either downloading the .zip-File or clone it via the command promt.
+For more information about the later please check the [github docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

+##  The Structure

+The code is structured as following:

 ##